proyecto26/awesome-jsgames/README.md

 ### Competitions
 - [Js13kGames](https://js13kgames.com) - Create HTML5 games that will fit in a zip package of only 13 kilobytes.
-- [Ludum Dare game jam](https://ldjam.com/games) - An online event where games are made from scratch in a weekend.
+- [Ludum Dare](https://ldjam.com/games) - An online event where games are made from scratch in a weekend.
+- [Node Knockout](https://www.nodeknockout.com) - The world's biggest Node.js programming competition.

 ### Courses
 - [Codecademy](https://www.codecademy.com/catalog/language/javascript) - JavaScript Courses & Tutorials.